 Since deciding to work on reducing my impact on the planet, the way we live has changed drastically.
 One of the biggest changes has been our waste.
-We’re a family of five and we’ve gone from filling our kerbside collection boxes and bins every week without fail, to putting our landfill bin out once a month or less.
+We’re a family of four and we’ve gone from filling our kerbside collection boxes and bins every week without fail, to putting our landfill bin out once every couple of months.

-One of the things that helped me most with this, was building up a plastic free (or zero waste) toolkit.
+One of the things that helped me most with this was building up a plastic free (or zero waste, I guess) toolkit.
 Every few weeks, when I felt myself fully adjust to the last change, I’d think of the next thing to try.
 What is the next thing I can do to reduce the amount of waste we throw out?
 What am I noticing in the recycling/general waste a lot recently?

 The benefits of building our plastic free toolkit have been pretty far-reaching: our planet will undoubtedly be happier without being saddled with so much weight.
 Quite unexpectedly, it’s made my life a lot easier.
 I don’t have as much clutter, I don’t have to remember to add things to my shopping list, I’m saving money.
 In the long run, I’m saving time too!

 A reusable coffee cup was one of my first swaps despite not actually drinking much takeaway coffee.
 I heartily recommend KeepCup as you can order and replace components as and when you need to rather than replacing the whole thing.

 A water bottle will not only save lots of bottles or cans from being produced, but it will also save you money as you’re not continually buying drinks on the go.
 I’ve been using an insulated Klean Kanteen for three years now and it’s still in almost perfect condition.